Garter: 18th century

-Garters in the 18th century could be elaborately decorated and were sometimes embroidered with names, dates, mottoes or humorous phrases.
+Garters in the 18th century could be elaborately decorated and were sometimes embroidered with names, dates, mottoes, or humorous phrases.
 Prior to the invention of elastic, they were fastened by buckles, or threaded with spiral springs to grip the wearer's leg.

 19th century

 Some women wore stockings with a plain elastic garter or narrow material tied tightly, not suspenders, or by simply rolling the top of the stocking, because it seemed more practical or they could not afford classic corsetry, thus creating a kind of predecessor of the modern hold ups.
-This was particularly common among servants and housemaids, particularly until the mid 1920s when the more modern suspender became readily available.
+This was particularly common among servants and housemaids, particularly until the mid-1920s when the more modern suspender became readily available.

-During the world's first long distance journey by automobile in 1888 Bertha Benz, the wife of the inventor of the automobile Dr Carl Benz, used a garter to insulate a broken wire of the Benz Patent-Motorwagen Nr.
-3. In remembrance of this historic road trip today's official German scenic byway Bertha Benz Memorial Route follows the tracks of Bertha Benz from Mannheim via Heidelberg to Pforzheim (Black Forest) and back.
+During the world's first long-distance journey by automobile in 1888 Bertha Benz, the wife of automobile inventor Carl Benz, used a garter to insulate a broken wire of the Benz Patent-Motorwagen Nr.
+3. In remembrance of the historic road trip, today's official German scenic byway Bertha Benz Memorial Route follows the tracks of Bertha Benz from Mannheim via Heidelberg to Pforzheim (Black Forest) and back.
 Stockings have also been used as an emergency replacement for a car's fanbelt.

 20th century

-During World War II, WAAFs were issued inexpensive suspenders.
+During World War II, Women's Auxiliary Air Force members were issued inexpensive suspenders.

-From the 1940s to '60s, suspenders became a common, popular alternative to the girdle, especially among teens and young women.
-Amid concerns girdles might cause abdominal flabbiness, suspender belts offered a simpler, more practical, and more comfortable choice when used simply to hold up their stockings.
+From the 1940s to the 1960s, suspenders became a common, popular alternative to the girdle, especially among teens and young women.
+Amid concerns girdles might cause abdominal flabbiness, suspender belts offered a more practical and comfortable choice when used to hold up stockings.
+Then, by the early 1960s, the introduction of pantyhose offered a new alternative to garter belts and girdles.
+This change in fashion coincided with the female empowerment movement and the sexual revolution.